Lao script: Lao compatible software

 Linux has been available in Lao since 2005.

 Windows did not officially support Lao until Windows Vista.
 User-generated fonts are freely available online.

 In December 2011, the Lao Ministry of Science and Technology, in cooperation with the Ministry of Post and Telecommunications, officially authorized the use of Phetsarath OT as the standard national font.

 The Phetsarath OT font was already adopted by the government in 2009; however, Lao users were unable to use it, as international software manufacturers did not include the font in their software systems.
-Mobile devices were not able to use or show Lao language.
-Instead, mobile phone users had to rely on Thai or English as language.
+Mobile devices were not able to use or show the Lao language.
+Instead, mobile phone users had to rely on Thai or English as the language they used.

 The Laos Ministry of Post and Telecommunications asked local technicians to develop a software system of international standard that would enable the Phetsarath OT font to be like other font systems that local users could access.

 In March 2011, the Lao company XY Mobile presented the Phetsarath OT on mobile phones as well as tablet PCs using the mobile device operating system Android.

 iOS supports Lao script on iPhones and iPads.